influxdb-rs/influxdb-rust/CONTRIBUTING.md

 Unsure where to begin contributing to influxdb-rust?
 You can start by looking through these `good first issue` and `Type of Change: Minor` issues:

--   [good first issue issues][good first issue] - issues which are suited for new developers. usually just some lines of code or just a test.
+-   [good first issue issues](https://github.com/Empty2k12/influxdb-rust/labels/good%20first%20issue) - issues which are suited for new developers. usually just some lines of code or just a test.
--   [Type of Change: Minor issues][type of change: minor] - issues which only change a small amount of code in the library.
+-   [Type of Change: Minor issues](https://github.com/Empty2k12/influxdb-rust/labels/Type%20of%20Change%3A%20Minor) - issues which only change a small amount of code in the library.
--   [Hacktoberfest issues][hacktoberfest] - issues which are suited for someone taking part in Hacktoberfest.
+-   [Hacktoberfest issues](https://github.com/Empty2k12/influxdb-rust/labels/Hacktoberfest) - issues which are suited for someone taking part in Hacktoberfest.

 #### Local development